 Cost breakdown for examination

 The examination costs are those costs associated with any activity after you file the nonprovisional patent application.
 However, the primary cost will be associated with responding to office actions and conducting an interview with the examiner.

-As reviewing the potential costs for the patenting process, you might think that it is too expensive to get a patent.
+Upon reviewing the potential costs of the patenting process, you might think that it is too expensive to get a patent.
 However, the Patent Cost Framework helps you to see the basic costs to get the process started can be as low as a few thousand dollars.
 Moreover, downstream examination costs should be expended only if the marketing justifies it.
 Normally, you will pay for the preparation and filing costs.
-The profits of the business pays for the later examination costs, issue fee, maintenance fees and the costs to build a patent portfolio.
+The profits of the business pay for the later examination costs, issue fees, maintenance fees, and the costs to build a patent portfolio.
 It doesn’t always happen, but that is the goal.